CleverCloud/documentation/content/doc/addons/keycloak.md

 > Here, the URL comes from the information panel in the console and we add `/admin` at the end.

 ### Admin User and Password
+- A default user and password is provided in the Java application's environment variables
-__At your first connection, you will have to change your password__
+- __At your first connection, you will have to change the password__

 ### Realms management
 We recommend using __as few Realm as possible__.
 That is a cost factor in Keycloak by impacting the performances significantly.